bens4lsu/theskinny-publish/Content/blog2/tired-and-sore.md

 Let's take a look at just the first half of last weekend:

-<b>Friday:</b>  Sat around all day.
+**Friday:**  Sat around all day.
 Made plans to go cycling (that's a bicycle, which you pedal rather than a motorcycle which is easier, but noisier) Saturday morning.
 Drank a little bit too much beer after work.

-<b>Saturday:</b>  Woke up at 3:00 AM.
+**Saturday:**  Woke up at 3:00 AM.
 Thanked Heaven that I had more time to sleep.

 Woke up again at 5:30.
 Cursed the clock that it was time to get up.